Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 Autonomous Driving Software, next-generation sensors and computing are in demand, with tele-operation emerging

-The 10 most notable funding rounds in Autonomous Driving came from the following entities:
+The 10 most notable funding rounds in Autonomous Vehicles came from the following entities:

 1. Wayve ($1 Billion in Q2 2024) to advance Embodied AI